Practical information Argentina

 Local transportation

 The cheapest way of getting around this huge country is by bus.
-They are very comfortable and the 'lounge-beds' (or very comfortable inclining seats) help you have a very good night's sleep.
+They are very comfortable and the 'lounge-beds' (or very comfortable inclining seats) help you get a very good night's sleep.

-If you have the time, the car is ideal for travelling around this country (all the large car-hire companies are represented here), but an international driving license is compulsory.
+If you have the time, the car is ideal for travelling around this country (all large car-hire companies operate here), but an international driving license is compulsory.
 Although the distances are considerable here, the roads are in very good condition.

 The option of flying is of course very expensive, but there are flights which go to even the smallest towns.